pypr/pysph/docs/source/installation.rst

 given above, it should be fairly straightforward.
 Note that doing this will also get OpenMP_ working for you.

-After you do this, you will find a "Microsoft Visual C++ Compiler Package for Python 2.7" in your Start menu.
+After you do this, you will find a "Microsoft Visual C++ Compiler Package for Python" in your Start menu.
 Choose a suitable command prompt from this menu for your architecture and start it (we will call this the MSVC command prompt).
 You may make a short cut to it as you will need to use this command prompt to build PySPH and also run any of the examples.